bocabitlabs/buho-stocks-desktop/docs/CONTRIBUTING.md

 # Contributing to Buho Stocks

-When contributing to these repositories, please first discuss the change you wish to make via issue with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository before making a change.

+## Branching

+If you would like to contribute to this project, you will need to use [git flow](https://github.com/nvie/gitflow).
+This way, any and all changes happen on the development branch and not on the master branch.
+As such, after you have git-flow-ified your `zoomus` git repo, create a pull request for your branch, and we'll take it from there.

 ## Git Commit guidelines